Azure/CityPower-Build-Sample/docs/azurex-session-2-java.md

 Before you complete the exercises in this session, you should read the information presented in the [Overview] article.

-In order to complete the steps in this session, you must first complete the prerequisites and steps outlined in [Session 1 (for Java Developers)][Session1Java].
+In order to complete the exercises in this session, you must first complete the prerequisites and steps outlined in [Session 1 (for Java Developers)][Session1Java].

 ## Excercise 1 - Introduction to Azure Portal Features